 She is passionate about inclusion in the media and advertising and her daughter Natty was the first child with a disability to ever feature in a national supermarket Back to School campaign.

-Trustee, (Social Care, Safeguarding)
+Trustee and Vice Chair, (Social Care, Safeguarding)

 Janet qualified as a social worker in 1972, with a degree and diploma from Keele University.
 After 3 years working as a generic social worker, Janet specialised in psychiatric social work by taking an MSc degree in the Department of Psychiatry at Leeds University.
 She went on to develop mental health and learning disability services in Birmingham.
 Following her marriage and the acquisition of a step-family, Janet moved to Cardiff to work in research, and at the University Hospital of Wales as a psychiatric social worker, then subsequently at an innovatory service for people with learning disabilities, called Nimrod.
 After moving to Cornwall, Janet performed locum work for the Adoption Agency, before working with learning disability services.
 She completed a further postgraduate qualification in 2005, gaining a Childcare award from Bournemouth University, specialising in the transition of young people with a range of disabilities from Children's to Adult services.
 Following retirement Janet became a school governor at Doubletrees.

 Lisa taught in primary schools for over twenty years.
 Her roles have included Assistant Headteacher, Headteacher and Executive Headteacher of Ladock and Veryan Church of England Schools which are part of the St Piran's Cross Multi Academy Trust.
 Lisa graduated from Keele University in psychology and biology but also has a passion for developing literacy skills and worked for a number of years as a Leading Literacy teacher and Associate Literacy consultant for the Local Authority.